mahmutaunal/mahmutaunal/README.md

 # 🚀 Open-Source Projects

+> Some of these projects are also available as published applications on Google Play.

 | Project | Description | Tech / Focus |
 |----------|-------------|-------------|
 | [Adaptive-Hz](https://github.com/mahmutaunal/Adaptive-Hz) | Automatic refresh rate controller for unsupported Samsung and Xiaomi devices | Android • ADB • System Tools |